 - 1/2–1 teaspoon salt

 - 1/4 or more chili flakes

 - extra olive oil for drizzling

-- Additional optional garnishes- fresh basil ribbons, toasted pine nuts, grated Pecorino cheese
+- Garnish: fresh basil ribbons, allepo chili flakes, toasted pine nuts, Vegan cheesy Sprinkle, or grated Pecorino cheese

-- Place a pot of water to boil for pasta on the stove, and cook the pasta. (do not salt)
+- Place a pot of generously salted water to boil for pasta on the stove, and cook the pasta.